transpocamp/transportationcamp.org/events/dc-2015/index.markdown

 ---

 ## Schedule and event notes
-Here's the [live event schedule](https://docs.google.com/document/d/16jctG1UrCqVcke7kmo8GdL1NzYwzj0ZXhjHCa6J5NsE/pub)!
+The session schedule and notes will be posted here [live event schedule](https://docs.google.com/document/d/1Red8OH09U0wJOIBjZXsJeB3xLbmi0kJJkqKYOweQbM0/edit?usp=sharing)!
 Follow the links to add notes from the sessions you attend.

 The event hashtag is [#transpo](https://twitter.com/search?q=%23transpo&src=typd&f=realtime).